Guy Anstruther Knox Marshall: Honors

 Marshall received many honors – he was elected to the Royal Society, the American Academy of Arts and Sciences, the Royal Society of New Zealand, the Indian Institute of Science, the Royal Belgian Entomological Society, and the Russian Entomological Society.
 He was awarded l’Ordre de la Couronne from the Belgian Government, a CMG in 1920, a knighthood in 1930, and with his retirement in 1942, the KCMG.

 Marshall's identification work at the institute led to his extensive knowledge of insect taxonomy.
 His specialising in the Curculionidae was by accident rather than design, as they were the only group left intact after a trip to England in 1896.
 In total he wrote up some 2300 new species in some 200 papers.
 After his retirement the Natural History Museum set aside office space for his taxonomic work, with which he continued until shortly before his death.
+Marshall married Hilda Margaret (died 1964), daughter of David Alexander Maxwell, and widow of James Ffolliott Darling, in 1933.
+They had no children.
+Marshall died at his home at 31 Melton Court, London.

 A species of African dwarf chameleon, Rhampholeon marshalli, is named in his honor.